The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Convergence of discrete web distance to Brownian web distance

 This implies that

 in the Hausdorff topology, and by considering the upper boundaries of these sets, we get

 for all $r$ almost surely.
 But note that $r_{k,n}^+\to\rho_k^+$ in law with respect to uniform convergence on compact sets (by the Skorokhod reflection representation and Donsker's theorem).
-These two statements imply $r_{k,n}^+\to\rho_k^+$ almost surely uniformly on compact sets.
+These two statements imply $r_{k,n}^+\to\rho_k^+$ in probability uniformly on compact sets.
 The argument works simultaneously for countably many pairs $(s,I)$ and for finitely many $k$ hence the proof is complete. \end{proof}

 Note that the proof above works only for countable collections of pairs $(s,I)$ and not for all $(s,I)$ because of the convergence in law part.